holochain/deepkey/README.md

 See [Pre-2024 Architectual Documentation](docs/2023/README.md) for original design principles.

 ## Overview
 The keys for happs installed on a device are also tracked under the keyset for the device.
+A keyset is the set of keys governed by a ruleset, presumably under the control of one person.

+When you install a new app in Holochain, by default a new keypair is generated to control the source chain of that app.
+The public key of that keypair serves as the address of your agent in that app's DHT.
+The private key signs all of your network communications and all actions on your chain.
+Deepkey registers, manages, and reports on the validity of each `AgentPubKey` installed on your conductor.

+#### Why do we need Deepkey?

 Because humans are notoriously bad at managing cryptographic keys, we believe a project like Holochain must provide key management tools to help people deal with real-world messiness such as